-This was the German second of four counterattacks and counter-offensives against the Allied beach-head at Anzio on the western coast of central Italy (7/9 February 1944).
+'Morgenröte' (ii) was the second of four German counterattacks and counter-offensives against the Allied beach-head at Anzio on the western coast of central Italy (7/9 February 1944).

 The initial 'Fischfang' counter-offensive had been launched on 3 February by units of General Alfred Schlemm’s I Fallschirmkorps, and achieved small gains before being halted on the following day.
 Like 'Morgenröte' (ii) which followed it, 'Fischfang' should be seen more as a spoiling attack than as a full-bodied counter-offensive.

-'Morgenröte' (ii) was launched at 21.00 on 7 February by formations of General Traugott Herr’s LXXVI Panzerkorps to take Carroceto and the factory at Aprilia, which lay just to the British side of the junction between Major General William W. Eagles’s US 45th Division and the 1st Division.
+'Morgenröte' (ii) was launched at 21.00 on 7 February by formations of General Traugott Herr’s LXXVI Panzerkorps to take Carroceto and Aprilia (dubbed The Factory by the Allies for its blocky concrete buildings), which lay just to the British side of the junction between Major General William W. Eagles’s US 45th Division and the 1st Division.
 Units of Generalleutnant Fritz-Hubert Gräser’s 3rd Panzergrenadierdivision, Oberst Hans Hecker’s 26th Panzerdivision and Generalleutnant Kurt Hoffmann’s 715th Division were formed into the Kampfgruppe 'Gräser', and on 8 February this group was supplemented by another extemporised grouping under Oberst Henning Schönfeld.

-The two Kampfgruppen pushed deep into the 1st Division’s positions, and by 11 February had taken Carroceto and the Aprilia factory, in the process reducing the British division to about half of its establishment strength.
+The two Kampfgruppen pushed deep into the 1st Division’s positions, and by 11 February had taken Carroceto and Aprilia, in the process reducing the British division to about half of its establishment strength.
 At this alarming stage of the Allied operations at Anzio, Alexander urged Clark to strengthen the leadership of the VI Corps, and Clark responded by making Truscott the corps' deputy commander.

-This situation prevailed even as the Germans pondered 'Sonnenaufgang' as their third and, as it turned out, last significant counter-offensive at Anzio, with the 'Seitensprung' final effort constituting little more than a late afterthought.
+This situation prevailed even as the Germans pondered 'Sonnenaufgang' as their third and, as it turned out, last significant counter-offensive at Anzio, with the 'Seitensprung' final effort later constituting little more than an afterthought.